cloudwego/cloudwego.github.io/content/en/docs/kitex/Tutorials/advanced-feature/multi_service.md

 When `server.WithRefuseTrafficWithoutServiceName` option is enabled, an error will occur with a message "no service name while the server has WithRefuseTrafficWithoutServiceName option enabled" if the server receives requests in the following cases:
-- Client uses the older kitex version (< v0.9.0), which does not support multi-service feature
+- Client uses the older Kitex version (< v0.9.0), which does not support multi-service feature
-- The transport protocol of a request is not TTHeader (kitex pb's transport protocol enables TTHeader by default)
+- The transport protocol of a request is not TTHeader (Kitex pb's transport protocol enables TTHeader by default)

 ### Combine Service
 Please note that if you register combine service (codes are generated using -combine-service flag),